MTabbutt/CosmologyResources/README.md

 # CosmologyResources

-A repository of hard copy Cosmology and Astrophysics resources including: papers, slides, tutorials, code docs, how-to's, etc
+A repository of hard copy Cosmology and Astrophysics resources including: papers, slides, tutorials, etc

 **WARNING: This is a public repo, please do not add any non-public content or be sure that the links are behind a login!**